ghi-electronics/Documentation/hardware/core/standard.md

 GPIOs are the digital I/O pins that allow the user to interface with basic devices such as buttons (input) or LEDs (output).
 GPIOs are very versatile and can also be used to perform more advanced communication and control duties.

 ### IRQ (Interrupt Request Capable GPIO)
 IRQ capable GPIO pins can be programmed to interrupt a program when the input to the pin changes.
-For example, an IRQ could be used by a Wi-Fi module to tell the processor that the Wi-Fi module is receiving data.
+For example, an IRQ could be used by a WiFi module to tell the processor that the WiFi module is receiving data.
 The processor would then stop what it is doing to get the data from the WiFi module.

 ### USB Client
 Used to communicate with a USB host.
 Often used to program and debug embedded devices.